columbia/VIA/README.md

 #### 2.1.2 Setup the Jump Host

-Once you have access to the jump host, you may clone this repo to the jump host so you can use our script to run the benchmarks.
+Once you have access to the jump host, you may clone this repo to the it to run the benchmarks.

 ```
 git clone git@github.com:columbia/osdi-paper196-ae.git; cd osdi-paper196-ae/client
 ```

-You will need to download YCSB and memtier_benchmark.
+You will need to download YCSB and memtier_benchmark:

 ```
 ./install.sh